marhoy/restapi-template/README.md

 # Deploy to Amazon Elastic Beanstalk
 - Install eb CLI: `pip install awsebcli`
 - Create eb application: `eb init -p python-3.6 restapi`.
 You will be asked to select a region.
-- Create environment and deploy to AWS: `eb create -i t3.nano restapi-env`
+- Create environment and deploy to AWS: `eb create -i t3.nano restapi-env`.
+See [EB pricing](https://aws.amazon.com/elasticbeanstalk/pricing/) for other instance options.
 - To open your application: `eb open`
 - Log into the [AWS console](https://console.aws.amazon.com/console/home) to view your server
 - Update server if you change something: `eb deploy`